Picovoice/porcupine/README.md

 Made in Vancouver, Canada by [Picovoice](https://picovoice.ai)

-Porcupine is a highly-accurate and lightweight wake word (a.k.a. keyword spotting, trigger word detection, hotword detection, and voice command) engine.
+Porcupine is a highly-accurate and lightweight wake word engine.
 It enables building always-listening voice-enabled applications.
 It is

-* using deep neural networks trained in real-world situations.
+* using deep neural networks trained in real-world environments.
-* compact and computationally-efficient making it suitable for IoT.
-It can run with as low as 20 KB RAM on a microcontroller.
+* compact and computationally-efficient making it perfect for IoT.
 * cross-platform.
-It is implemented in fixed-point ANSI C. Raspberry Pi (all variants), Beagle Bone, Android, iOS, watchOS, Linux (x86_64), Mac, Windows, and web browsers are supported.
-Furthermore, Support for various ARM Cortex-A and ARM Cortex-M processors is available for commercial customers.
+It is implemented in fixed-point ANSI C. Raspberry Pi (all variants), Beagle Bone, Android, iOS, watchOS, Linux (x86_64), Mac (x86_64), Windows (x86_64), and web browsers are supported.
+Furthermore, Support for various ARM Cortex-A microprocessors and ARM Cortex-M microcontrollers is available for commercial customers.
 * scalable.
-It can detect multiple (possibly many) always-listening voice commands concurrently with no added CPU/memory footprint.
+It can detect multiple always-listening voice commands with no added CPU/memory footprint.
 * self-service.
-Developers are empowered to choose from a set of predefined wake phrases on different platforms and use them for free.
-In addition, developers can generate custom wake phrases using [Picovoice Console](https://console.picovoice.ai) (subject to certain limitations and only on Linux, Mac, or Windows) for non-commercial, personal, and evaluation-only purposes.
+Developers can generate custom wake phrases using [Picovoice Console](https://console.picovoice.ai).

 ## Table of Contents